justicephysics/humanos2.0/horizontal-future.md

 - **Space:** M2M² — March to Moon and Mars, asteroid mining, and interstellar probes will expand the human canal into the solar system.
 - **Consciousness:** The UTI threshold, the Consciousness Interface, and the QPF‑catalyst model will democratize genius and wisdom.

 We are not merely predicting these changes; we are building the blueprint for them.
-The Virtual Nalanda is the open‑source specification for a civilization that can handle the energy burst without being destroyed by it.
+The Justice Physics Nalanda is the open‑source specification for a civilization that can handle the energy burst without being destroyed by it.

 ---